Search All Doctors and Providers Affiliated with WakeMed.

-First, you can expect a tremendous amount of support from your bariatric team at WakeMed Physician Practices - General Surgery.
+After surgery, you can expect a tremendous amount of support from your bariatric team at WakeMed Bariatric Surgery.

-Weight loss surgery is a journey that requires commitment and effort on your part, but it will be worth it when you transform your life into one that is much more active, fuller and more rewarding.
+Bariatric surgery is a journey that requires commitment and effort on your part, but it will be worth it when you transform your life into one that is much more healthy and rewarding.

-One of the best resources for you will be others who have gone through this surgery and will know exactly how you feel.
-WakeMed Cary Hospital offers monthly support group meetings that will help you before and after your surgery, so be sure to talk to your bariatric coordinator about those.
+One of the best resources for you will be others who have gone through this surgery and will know how you feel.
+WakeMed Cary Hospital offers monthly support group meetings that will help you before and after your surgery.

 How often will I be able to eat?